JustinMountain/ruby_programming/chess_v2/README.md

 2021-08-15
+- Piece: Added boolean move to test for move validity
+- Piece: Added method to adjust for piece specific restrictions (none for default piece object)
+- Piece: Added method to remove any square containing ally pieces
+- Piece: Added method to remove invalid board positions from possible move array
+- Piece: Added method to add start location to the piece's possible moves
-- Added method to return board state to GameBoard
+- Piece: Added method to return board state to GameBoard

 2021-08-14
 - Piece and piece_spec established